Home Compare DUK vs PCG

 Stability

-On stability, Duke Energy Corporation ranks near the top of the group; PG&E Corporation sits in the weaker half.
+Duke Energy Corporation ranks near the top of the group on stability; PG&E Corporation sits in the weaker half.

-On profitability, the same pattern holds: both rank well, but PG&E Corporation still sits higher.
+On growth, the same pattern holds: both rank well, but PG&E Corporation still sits higher.

 Stability — Dominant Gap